SvenWerlen/fvtt-data-toolbox/README.md

 It requires data (*source file*) to be structured and stored using [CSV format](https://en.wikipedia.org/wiki/Comma-separated_values).
 * The data must be clean
 * The header (first record) must exist and provide column names
+* If the second record contains the word "sample" on the first column, all the other columns will be used to determine the default values

 See: [samples/bestiary-sample.csv](samples/bestiary-sample.csv)